vaibbhavk/stack-overflow-text-classification/README.md

-# multi-class classification on Stack Overflow questions
+# Multi-class classification on Stack Overflow questions

 This project is a part of the "ML basics with Keras - Basic text classification" tutorial exercise.